lemonase/youtube-meme-api/README.md

 # YouTube Meme API

-W.I.P

-An API to get meme videos on YouTube.
+Frontend just grabs a random video from a list of playlists.

-Playlist URLs are stored in [this Google Sheet](https://docs.google.com/spreadsheets/d/1MuvC8JpJte1wzAS0m9qR0rr2-gxzL8aaX6lvlKeAqvs/edit?usp=sharing) and fetched through the Sheets API

-Additional video/playlist data is then retrieved from the YouTube Data API.
+Everything is stored in [this sheet](https://docs.google.com/spreadsheets/d/1MuvC8JpJte1wzAS0m9qR0rr2-gxzL8aaX6lvlKeAqvs/) and fetched from the Google Sheets API and additional video/playlist info is retrieved from the YouTube Data API.

+Recommendations can be added using [this form](https://docs.google.com/forms/d/1j62PxUnAuFop-o7z0C0PKfBOAYMMyjmom8u_7l2qUDY)

 The endpoints (so far) are: